 Quiz: The Language of Safety Signs

-Safety signs are made using semiotics, which is the science of how colors, shapes and text affect human brains.
-Each type of signs has a certain color, shape and text.
+Safety signs are made using semiotics - the science of symbols, or how colors, shapes and text affect human brains.
+Each type of sign has a certain color, shape and text to convey a specific meaning and trigger certain reactions.

-There are 4 categories of safety signs.
-Let’s find what these types convey.
+There are 4 main types of safety signs.
+Let’s find out how they’re categorized.

 1. Emergency and first-aid signs

-These signs give information about emergency exits, first aid, or rescue capabilities.
+These signs give information about emergency exits, first aid supplies or rescue instructions.
 Fire signs also fall into the category of emergency signs.
-In case of fire these signs provide information about emergency exits.
-Also, fire signs indicate the place of a fire extinguisher.
+In case of fire, these signs provide information about fire extinguishers and emergency exits.

 2. Mandatory signs